jameshughes89/cs101/source/topic5b.rst

 .. admonition:: Activity

-    Think about how you would write this differently.
+    Think about how you would write this differently
         * Would you use all the same functions?
         * Would you change how the functions worked?
         * Would you move where you called the functions?